clinical-meteor/cookbook/appstructure.md

 The reason behind wanting to use long variable names has to do with the entropic information density of longer strings, which leads to less name collissions.
 This is particularly useful when refactoring.
 Sometimes you'll want to do a global Find And Replace on just 'foo' eleemnts, or just 'count' elements, or just 'current' elements, etc.  Having long names will help in refactoring, and prevent name collissions.
 Short, concise names are prone to causing name collisions.
 Also this rule-of-thumb about name lengths applies to function names too.

-### Load Ordering & Dependencies
+### Dependency Load Ordering

 Something that really trips people up a lot with Meteor is load ordering and dependencies, particularly if they're accustomed to sequential or imperative style programming (i.e. coming from object-oriented languages and frameworks).
-Roughly speaking, this is the best I can figure of the load ordering:
+When it comes to the ordering and sequence of events, there are two phases.
+First, there's the bundling of resource.
+During bundling, as Meteor prepares your application for deployment, it gathers up all your resources and files, and puts them into a bundle according to rules on how **it** thinks things should be ordered.
+So, the first step to getting load ordering right, is to learn to adjust your file directories and naming schemas to fit with the Meteor bundler.

+The simple rule of thumb is that the bundler includes files in the deepest directories first (see following example).
+You'll note that this bundling order has specifically influenced our previous discussion on 'where should we put files?'

 ````js
 // the bundling process output is such that libraries in the deepest directories will be loaded first